routifai/weroutifai/README.md

-Happy hacking this project started the 13"th july from Toronto to the World !
+Happy hacking this project started the 13 th july from Toronto to the World !